eswan18/fitness/README.md

 ## Running the dashboard

 Start the dashboard with `poetry run streamlit run dashboard.py data/user82388963_workout_history.csv`.
-Obviously you may need to update those file paths.
+Obviously you may need to update that file path.